 Fighting Crime, A Priority in Colombian-Ecuadorean Relations

-By Dialogo January 19, 2011Fighting crime along their shared border is one of the key topics on the agenda between Colombia and Ecuador, which fully restored diplomatic relations on 26 November, Bogotá’s ambassador in Quito, Fernando Arboleda, said on 17 January.
+Por Dialogo enero 19, 2011Fighting crime along their shared border is one of the key topics on the agenda between Colombia and Ecuador, which fully restored diplomatic relations on 26 November, Bogotá’s ambassador in Quito, Fernando Arboleda, said on 17 January.

 “Security is one of the priority issues in managing bilateral relations at the moment,” indicated Arboleda, who will shortly present his credentials to Ecuadorean President Rafael Correa.